Mechanics of motion

 The first type of movement is vertical movement.
 Vertical movement is either up or down and impacts the pressure that we exert on the snowboard when riding.
 Two examples of vertical movement are up unweighting and down unweighting.
 Both actions accomplish the same thing, reducing the amount of weight being exerted on your snowboard but in different ways.
-Up unweighting is accomplished by rising up off your snowboard, such as when you jump up, while down unweighting is caused by suddenly lowering your body and thus taking the weight off your feet.
+Up unweighting is achieved by rising off your snowboard, such as when you jump up, while down unweighting is caused by suddenly lowering your body and thus taking the weight off your feet.

-The next really important type of movement is lateral movement.
+The next significant type of movement is lateral movement.
 Lateral movement adjusts your weight to be more on your toes or heels.
 Lateral movement can be accomplished by leaning to either your front or back side or by flexing your joints in such a way that it exerts more pressure on either side of the snowboard.

-Next comes fore and aft movement.
+Next, comes fore and aft movement.
 This movement adjusts the amount of weight that is put upon either foot.
-The spacing between your feet on your snowboard usually controls fore and aft weighting but it can also be controlled by tilting your upper body, pushing or pulling your feet and shifting your hips.
+The spacing between your feet on your snowboard usually controls fore and aft weighting, but it can also be controlled by tilting your upper body, pushing or pulling your feet and shifting your hips.

 The last type of movement used is rotary movement.
 Rotary movement is the action of twisting your body to on side or the other.
 There are several types of rotary movement including upper body rotating, lower body rotating and anticipation.
 Your head controls a great deal of your twisting.
 When turning a person will anticipate the motion and look where they wish to go, twist there upper body thus creating the energy needed to execute the turn and then follow through by rotating their lower body to line up with their head and upper body.

 The final thing to consider, while not technically a motion, is balance.
-Snowboarding would not be possible without balance and your body is constantly adjusting slightly to remain balanced.
-When you find your sweet spot, the position where your body is perfectly balanced upon the snowboard, you will be able to control your snowboard much more accurately, you will not fall down and you will not be nearly as tired at the end of the day since you are exerting less force trying to stay balanced.
+Snowboarding would not be possible without balance, and your body is constantly adjusting slightly to remain balanced.
+When you find your sweet spot, the position where your body is perfectly balanced upon the snowboard, you will be able to control your snowboard much more accurately, you will not fall and you will not be nearly as tired at the end of the day since you are exerting less force trying to stay balanced.

 1. Calf stretching

 Lean against a wall and slide your right foot about two feet behind you.
-With the left leg bent and your right leg straight, push down on your right foot until you feel it in the top of your calf.
+With the left leg bent and your right leg straight, push down on your right foot until you feel it on the top of your calf.
 Hold for a few seconds and switch sides.

 2. Hip flexor stretching

 Assume a push-up style position on the floor.
 Keep one leg limply extended behind you and bring the other leg forward so that your knee is bent at a 90′ angle under you.
 Press the hip on the side of your extended leg towards the floor to stretch your flexor.
-You can also slide backwards without moving the toes of your extended leg to stretch the back of your knee.
+You can also slide backward without moving the toes of your extended leg to stretch the back of your knee.